awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 # What is Amazon OpenSearch Service?<a name="what-is"></a>

-Amazon OpenSearch Service \(successor to Amazon Elasticsearch Service\) is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud\.
+Amazon OpenSearch Service is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud\.
 Amazon OpenSearch Service supports OpenSearch and legacy Elasticsearch OSS\.
 When you create a cluster, you have the option of which search engine to use\.
 OpenSearch Service offers broad compatibility with Elasticsearch OSS 7\.10, the final open source version of the software\.
 For information about what changed with the recent service renaming, and the actions you might need to take, see [Amazon OpenSearch Service \- Summary of changes](rename.md)\.

 *OpenSearch* is a fully open\-source search and analytics engine for use cases such as log analytics, real\-time application monitoring, and clickstream analysis\.
 For more information, see the [OpenSearch documentation](https://opensearch.org/docs/)\.